canonical/ubuntu.com/templates/kubernetes/docs/docker-registry.md

 ## Deploy

-The registry is deployed as a stand alone application.
+The registry is deployed as a stand-alone application.
 Many deployment scenarios are described in the charm readme.
 The most common scenario for **Kubernetes** integration is to configure a registry with TLS and basic (htpasswd) authentication enabled.